Mice can chew most things.

-In this post, I am going to give you 5 ways you can use it.
+In this post, I will give you 5 ways to use it.

 5 Ways to Use Steel Wool for Mice Control

-To stop mice from getting in, the only effective thing to do is mouse-proof your home.
+The only effective thing to do is mouse-proof your home to stop mice from getting in.

-Mice can find their way in through the smallest of holes, so the first step is to check around your home for common mouse entry points.
-Any holes larger than half a centimeter should be sealed, but there’s nothing wrong with sealing smaller ones too.
+Mice can find their way through the smallest holes, so the first step is to check around your home for common mouse entry points.
+Any holes larger than half a centimeter should be sealed, but there’s nothing wrong with filling smaller ones.

 It won’t take long for a small hole to be made larger because mice are excellent chewers.

 Sealing these holes is vital!
-You can use steel wool for mice control.
+You can use steel wool for mouse control.
 Let’s look at ways you can use it.

 1. Seal Openings

 Mice can squeeze their way through the smallest of holes.
-The only way to keep them out is to seal the holes up with steel wool mixed with a caulking compound.
+The only way to keep them out is to seal the holes with steel wool mixed with a caulking compound.

 Take a walk around your home to identify tiny openings.
 Seal these up.

 2. Surround Entry Points

-The open areas where pipes enter your cupboards are perfect places for mice to get into your home.
+The open areas where pipes enter your cupboards are perfect places for mice to enter your home.

-Seal them off with steel wool, and you’ll help prevent a mice infestation.
+Seal them off with steel wool, and you’ll help prevent a mouse infestation.